jewettaij/visfd/doc/doc_filter_mrc.md

 The *fraction* parameter should lie in the range from 0 to 1.
 (Using *0.1* is a conservative choice, but you can often get away with using lower values.)

+If the resulting membranes stored in the "membrane_tv.rec" file are missing or are incomplete, then increase this number and try again.

 ### -connect  *threshold*